neel958/morpion/README.md

 - Install the dependencies: `npm install`
 - Start the development server:`npm run dev`

-Copy and paste the url, it will start the development server and open the game in your brower.
+This will start the development server.
+Open your browser and navigate to the URL provided in the terminal to access the game.

 ## Game Features: